6th April 2018

 In many cases, people are unable to continue living at home without the help of specialist healthcare professionals.
 We believe being able to stay at home in familiar surroundings is so important for stroke patients and helping clients to do that is exactly what CLCA was created for.

-One of our clients was Mr C. who, at 71, suffered a devastating stroke that left him unable to speak and paralysed down his right-hand side.
-His wife Margaret was keen to keep him at home but struggled to find the right kind of care her husband needed.
+One of our clients was Mr C. who suffered a devastating stroke that left him unable to speak and paralysed down his right-hand side.
+His wife was keen to keep him at home but struggled to find the right kind of care her husband needed.

-After trying other agencies Margaret turned to us for help and we were delighted to be able to provide the right care for Mr C, meaning he was able to spend three more precious years at home before suffering a further stroke in June 2017, passing away one week later.
+After trying other agencies Mrs C. turned to us for help and we were delighted to be able to provide the right care for Mr C, meaning he was able to spend three more precious years at home before suffering a further stroke, passing away one week later.

 “He adored them.
 They learned his non-verbal language and they allowed him to rule.
 He was a man that made a great impression on people and they had a lot of respect for him.